poshAJ/PoshToolbox/docs/Use-ErrorCoalescing.md

 ## DESCRIPTION

-The `Use-ErrorCoalescing` cmdlet simulates the effect of an error-coalescing operator.
+The `Use-ErrorCoalescing` function simulates the effect of an error-coalescing operator.

 An error-coalescing operator ?! returns the value of its left-hand operand if it isn't an error.
 Otherwise, it evaluates the right-hand operand and returns its result.
 The ?! operator doesn't evaluate its right-hand operand if the left-hand operand evaluates without error.